hugobpontes/B-FRAM-FS/README.md

 write_FRAM(uint16_t address,uint16_t data_length,void* data_ptr);
 read_FRAM(uint16_t address,uint16_t data_length,void* data_ptr);
 ```
+More details of all these functions are present in the source code and they are documented in the header files
 ## Limitations
 This file system provides no way to delete files and no way to list all files in the file system, which means that if you reach the maximum file limit, you will have to reset the whole file system in order to write more data; Additionally, if you load a FS from the FRAM, you won't know what files are written there, unless you were the one to put them there.